dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 })
 ```

 Note that here it is not possible to add the validator function it self.
-The FormGroup requires the provision of an object with a validator key and the function as the value.
+The **FormGroup requires the provision of an object with a validator key and the function as the value.**

+#### 6\) Correcting the display of the error messages of the cross-field validation

+**Because the error if the cross-field validation rule breaks will be collected in the FormGroup error collection** this circumstance has to be taken in concern when writing the code to display error messages.